lucasMontenegro/spa-logs/1-getting-started.md

 /node_modules
 ```

-Install the needed dependencies.
+Install the dependencies needed.
 To install a package directly from GitHub do this:
 ```
 npm install https://github.com/<username or organization name>/<repository name>.git
 ```